 - Consider having an international roommate

 - For English language study, our students are well served at Lincoln, Leeds, York, Prague, Cork, and Hamilton.
-The language programs in France, Germany, and Ecuador also offer exciting opportunities for History and Anthropology Department students
+The language programs in France, Germany, and Ecuador also offer exciting opportunities for History Department students